dekunited/CodeSynapse/README.md

 *NOTE*: While the application does also use GPT4o, we did not evaluate that model as it would be quite expensive to do so.

 ### Dataset:
-We used the [XLCoST Dataset](), which provides hundreds of code samples for different programming problems in various langugaes.
+We used the [XLCoST Dataset](https://github.com/reddy-lab-code-research/XLCoST), which provides hundreds of code samples for different programming problems in various langugaes.
 Here, we decided to focus on three languages: *Java*, *Python*, and *C++*.
 Additionally, we took 100 samples for each language and ended up having a 100 programming problems implemented in the three different languages.

 ### Methodology:
 Using the dataset, we evaluated each LLM by having it translate a shared set of code snippets between the three selected languages.
 We used the *CodeBleu*, *Bleu4*, and *keyword match* metrics to evaluate the translations.

-### Result:
+### Results:

 | BLEU4   | Keyword Match | CodeBLEU |
 |---------|---------------|----------|